DesperC/Awesome-Splatoon3-Hacking/README.md

 - Weapon UI Values (a.e the game showing you how much range the weapon has)

-- Weapon Call.
+- Weapon ID.
 This is a bit more complicated and is explained what it is and how to do later in the guide.

 10. Right now, we will only need to look at these 3 lines